joee/quality-news/README.md

 ## Motivation

 The success of a story on HN is partly a matter of timing and luck.
 A few early upvotes can catapult a new story to the front page where it can get caught in a feedback loop of even more upvotes.
-But many great submission don't ever get caught up in this feedback loop.
+But many great submissions don't ever get caught up in this feedback loop.
 We discussed this in our article on [Improving the Hacker News Ranking Algorithm](https://felx.me/2021/08/29/improving-the-hacker-news-ranking-algorithm.html).

 This is the current hacker news ranking formula: